davehenton/ua-law/README.en.md

 ## License

-This project is open-source and available freely under the [MIT license](LICENSE.md).
+This project is open source and available freely under the [MIT license](LICENSE.md).